recalbox/recalbox-manager/README.rst

 * Python devel lib is not installed on Recalbox, this would prevent you to be able to install somes additional Python packages that require to compile some C code;

-* Currently the webapp is served using the development server from Django.
-It is strongly advised to not use it in production, but this should be fine as the webapp should not have to response to many connections because it's not a website on internet.
-This choice has been done to avoid to load a real web server on the Raspberry;
+* Currently, webapp is served using the development server from Django.
+It's awful but at least the webapp should not have to response to many connections.
+This choice has been done to avoid loading a real web server on the Raspberry additionaly to the Django instance;

-* UTC Timezone does not seems available, have to set settings.TIME_ZONE to None and set settings.USE_TZ to False and so it start with a dummy project freshly created from startproject Django command;
+* UTC Timezone does not seems available for now, so have to set ``settings.TIME_ZONE`` to ``None`` and set ``settings.USE_TZ`` to ``False``;

-* Minified and compressed assets are shipped in static files.
-This is not a common and good way but needed for the special production environment (on Recalbox) that is not able to correctly do asset management;